anebz/cloud/Accreditations/az_ai_102.md

   * Supports active learning
 * Facial analysis
   * Computer vision service: gender, age
-  * Face service: bounding box offace, facial feature analysis (age, gender, emotional state, head pose, hair color, facial hair, glasses), face comparison, facial recognition
+  * Face service: bounding box of face, facial feature analysis (age, gender, emotional state, head pose, hair color, facial hair, glasses), face comparison, facial recognition
   * Data privacy and security, transparency, fairness and inclusiveness
   * When a face is detected by the Face service, an ID is assigned to it.
 Next images are compared to the previous image for facial recognition
 * Optical character recognition